Qinyuehu/scotted/_posts/2014-08-22-blog-rethemed.md

 of duplicated code.

 You can [get it from github here](https://github.com/scotte/jekyll-clean).
-I'm still tweaking various things about the theme - so remember to rebase often.
+I'm still tweaking various things about the theme - so remember to merge often.
 Pull requests are welcome as always!

 I'll be submitting it to the Jekyll themes project once I'm happy that it's in a stable